top of page

 Marcwith

-Due to the nature of Marcwith’s genetic history and rivaling cultures, modern history has seen years of change and upset among the continent.
+Due to Marcwith’s genetic diversity and rivaling cultures history has seen years of change and upset among the continent.
 Generally, the land is divided into six countries.
 Marcwith is also home to all of the world's families.

 A super-continent, its lands spread nearly from the northernmost point in the world to southernmost.
-Three major islands surround it, one in the northeast and two make up the lowest extremities of the land.
-It is a wide place as well as tall, with strangely shaped coastlines that ancient people once saw as howling dogs.
-The mainland is gradated like a split pod, the east and west sides have dramatic height while the center of the land is sunken.
-This depression through the continent is a massive desert, beginning in the northwest corner and heading serpentine to the south and east, widening until a massive pit of sand tears a hole between the eastern and western coasts, abruptly ending to allow a thick band of greenery that offers safe harbor to the southern islands.
-The shape and expansion of this depression led it to be called ‘The Creeping Desert’, and it is the largest such landscape in the world.
+Three major islands surround it, one in the northeast and two on the lowest extremities of the land.
+The "center" of the continent is a massive desert beginning in the northwest corner and heading serpentine to the south and east, widening until a massive pit of sand tears a hole between the eastern and western coasts, abruptly ending to allow a thick band of greenery that offers safe harbor to the southern islands.
+The shape and expansion of this area led it to be called ‘The Creeping Desert’, and it is the largest such landscape in the world.

 In the distant past of this place terrible violence gave rise to terrible rumors, resulting in the segregation of populations.
-In the north island the Hwoxin people grew massive horns on their heads and were said to be worshipers of blood.
-The northern coast of the mainland belonged to the Deerless; a historically condescending people with little thought toward empathy.
-Sharing their territory as second-class citizens were humans, who by rapid population growth and a sadistic love of savagery survived their burdens.
-Below humans in both class and territory were uembians, people thought of as primitives with a veritable rainbow of skin tones; rich charcoal in the southern mainland, jewel or pastel tones in the southern islands.
-For a time, their equally vibrant hair was prized by humans, Hwoxin, and Deerless alike.
+In the north island the Hwoxin people were said to be worshipers of blood.
+The northern coast of the mainland belonged to the Deerless.
+Sharing their territory as second-class citizens were humans, who by rapid population growth and a "sadistic love of savagery" survived their burdens.
+Below humans were the uembian population, people thought of as primitives with a veritable rainbow of skin tones; rich charcoal in the southern mainland, jewel or pastel tones in the southern islands.
+For a time, their equally vibrant hair was prized by Hwoxin, and Deerless alike.
 In gruesome displays of wealth, dried uembian scalps were sometimes displayed as art in the homes of wealthy landowners.
-Lowest of all were the bavas and the desert-dwelling ogres, but history has questioned the legitimacy of either beast, so one unfortunate enough to share lineage with such bipeds must be content to have a legend, or worse, a mere animal as their ancestor.
+Lowest of all were the bavas and the desert-dwelling ogres, but history has questioned the legitimacy of either, so one unfortunate enough to share lineage with such bipeds must be content to have a legend, or worse, a mere animal as their ancestor.

 As with all conflict (save one, according to Githmund Exteiz and indeed many of the Echtoan faith), a victor emerged among the populace.
 In what may have been considered a pyrrhic victory to ancient peoples, humans bred all other species out of existence.
 Very little trace of the others can be openly seen in modern ages, save for stubborn uembian genetics.

-Once a prominent politician from Vael was quoted as saying that “the blending of Marcwith has stolen the history of its people”, refering to how the savage landscape of the country pit all animals against one another, commanding bloodlines of violence that eventually destroyed the secrets and traditions of Marcwith.
-More than anything, the land is one that is constantly burning out and recreating itself.
-Nowhere is this more clear than the examination of the Mysterious West and in legends of the Warring Era.
+Once a prominent politician from Vael was quoted as saying that “the blending of Marcwith has stolen the history of its people”, referring to how the savage landscape of the country "pit all animals against one another, commanding bloodlines of violence that eventually destroyed the secrets and traditions" of Marcwith.
+More than anything, the land is one that is constantly recreating itself.
+In contemporary times, nowhere is this more clear than the examination of the Mysterious West and in the legends of the Warring Era.

 Contents